serverless-mom/jquery-zine/readme.md

 [illo of JQuery witch rising from a pentagram ringed with dollar signs]

 Nope!
 It's just a function, like any other function.
 JQuery gets used so much that it's useful to be able to call it with a single character, and the dollar sign is easy to read in the code.
 Few other software libraries get the distinction of a single-character name, but the other notable example is Lodash, which is so useful for handling arrays and objects that most of the time it's bound to `_` (get it?
 Low Dash?)

+The line of JQuery we've been looking at is pretty complex.
+Let's start simple: setting up an environment where we can run some JQuery commands.

+## Chapter 2 eye of newt and toe of frog (and other essential tools for mastering JQuery)

+JQuery is a library, and it's too big to

+So here's something really important to remember about jQuery, which I'll explain in a section called "something really important to remember about jQuery"

+## something really important to remember about jQuery
+#### jQuery starts by finding something
+JQuery's simplest function is `$()` with some selector (like a class name) inside the parenthesis.
+What this does is search the page for matching elements.
+Everything you call afterward like `.html()` is a 'chained method' that happens after jQuery has found stuff on the page.
+When trying to say what it is your code should do, if you start with a statement like "Add an H1 to the page that says 'hello'" you'll probably find it difficult to write in jQuery because you didn't start with finding something.
+It would be better to say 'Find an unordered list on the page, then add an H1 to the top of it.'

 ## something really important to remember about jQuery
 #### when jQuery breaks, it usually happens silently